HITjige/HITjige.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
+My name is Jilong Li (李觊龙).
 I am a student at School of Computer Science and Technology, Harbin Institute of Technology, Shenzhen and will be studying for my master's degree.
 My research interest includes Brain-Computer Interface (BCI), deep learning and neural models.
 Colleagues engaged in BCI research are very welcome to exchange experiences together.